A step by step guide to choosing the best Galapagos cruise

 How to make a reservation on Liveaboard.com

-- Once you have decided which cruise you are interested in, just click on the Select Cabin button and you will be taken to a screen (Image #1) where you will see all your available cabin options (please note the real availability is yet to confirm).
+- Once you have decided which cruise you are interested in, just click on the Select Cabin button and you will be taken to a screen (Image #1) where you will see all your available cabin options (please note the real availability is yet to be confirmed).

-- There you must select how many people will be in the cabin.
-If you are traveling alone, some boat will offer the following choice:
+- There, you must select how many people will be in the cabin.
+If you are traveling alone, some boats will offer the following choice:

-- share the cabin with another traveler that will select the same option
+- Share the cabin with another traveler who will select the same option

 - Include your email address